sandboxie-plus/sandboxie-docs/Content/TokenMagic.md

 To eliminate the dependencies on unexported symbols, it is required to export KeServiceDescriptorTableShadow.

-3. Due to limitations in PsImpersonateClient (starting with Windows XP SP 2), it is required to call it with impersonation level SecurityIdentification and then change that in the opaque thread object to SecurityImpersonation.
+3. Due to limitations in PsImpersonateClient (starting with Windows XP SP2), it is required to call it with impersonation level SecurityIdentification and then change that in the opaque thread object to SecurityImpersonation.

 To eliminate the dependencies on unexported symbols, it would be required to provide a documented mechanism for a driver to achieve any desired impersonation level.